Test Lab

 Tet execution overview

 You begin test execution by creating test sets and choosing tests to include in each set.
-A test set contains a subset of the tests in an ALM project designed to achieve specific test goals.
+A test set contains a subset of the tests in a project designed to achieve specific test goals.
 As your application changes, you can run the manual and automated tests in your project to locate defects and assess quality.

-You can run ALM tests in different ways:
+You can run tests in different ways:

-How to run ALM tests Details
+How to run tests Details

 Run tests using Functional test sets

 Tests in Functional test sets are run using server-side execution.
 You do not have to be around to initiate and control the tests.
 Functional test sets are run via timeslots, so you can schedule a test set to be run immediately, or you can schedule it to be run at a future time.
-Once you schedule the test, ALM ensures that the necessary resources are reserved for the test set.
+Once you schedule the test, the necessary resources are reserved for the test set.
 The test set is launched without user intervention and run in sequence with the input you provide in advance.

 For detail, see Run tests in a Functional test set.